AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-15.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

 The cloud has transformed how organizations approach data engineering.
 What once required physical servers, manual provisioning, and heavyweight infrastructure can now be spun up in minutes with managed, scalable services.
-But with this convenience comes complexity—deciding how to compose the right mix of tools and platforms for your data workflows.
+But with this convenience comes complexity - deciding how to compose the right mix of tools and platforms for your data workflows.

 In this post, we’ll explore what defines the modern data stack, how cloud platforms like AWS, GCP, and Azure fit into the picture, and what principles guide the design of flexible, cloud-native data architectures.

 ## Moving Beyond On-Premise

-In traditional, on-premise data systems, teams had to manage everything themselves—hardware, networking, databases, storage, and backups.
+In traditional, on-premise data systems, teams had to manage everything themselves - hardware, networking, databases, storage, and backups.
 Scaling required buying more servers.
 Upgrades were slow, and experimentation was costly.

 Cloud platforms shifted this model.
 Infrastructure became elastic.
 Managed services replaced self-hosted databases and batch processing engines.
 What used to take weeks could now be done in hours.
 This shift enabled data engineers to focus more on business logic and less on infrastructure maintenance.